anbox-cloud/discourse-docs/manage-addons.md

 fi
 ```

-The use of `aam` is recommended to [backup and restore of application data](https://discourse.ubuntu.com/t/usecase-container-configuration/17782#heading--backup-and-restore) on container start and stop.
+The use of `aam` is recommended to [back up and restore application data](https://discourse.ubuntu.com/t/back-up-and-restore-application-data/24183) on container start and stop.
 The process involves various operations to assign correct permissions to files and directories Android expects.

 ## Add Addon to AMS